January 14, 2019

 When people think about the fate of the rainforest, many have a tendency to worry about tropical rainforests first.
 Few are aware that many of the world’s temperate rainforests are in similar danger.

 For example, did you know that Vancouver Island’s productive ancient rainforests are being destroyed three times faster than Brazil’s Amazon rainforest?

-That’s why this month, as Brazil’s new president Jair Bolsonaro acted immediately to remove protections for the country’s rainforest after taking office this week, Sierra Club BC called for increased protection of globally important rainforests—in the Amazon, on Vancouver Island and beyond.
+That’s why this month, as Brazil’s new president Jair Bolsonaro acted immediately to remove protections for the country’s rainforest after taking office in January, Sierra Club BC called for increased protection of globally important rainforests—in the Amazon, on Vancouver Island and beyond.

 The protection of the world’s rainforests, their spectacular biological diversity and the rights of the Indigenous people living in them is a global concern.
 So too is their role for clean air, clean water and a stable climate.
 And now, worldwide concern about the future of the Amazon is growing as President Bolsonaro has declared he wants to open large areas of the rainforest for extraction of natural resources and limit further protection of the lands of Indigenous peoples.

 As of 2018, about 80% of Brazil’s Amazon rainforest remains intact (compared to pre-1970).
 In the last 25 years, close to 10% of the rainforest was destroyed (3.7 million square kilometres remained in 1993 and 3.3 million square kilometres remained in 2018).

 On Vancouver Island, only about a fifth of the original productive old-growth rainforest remains unlogged.
 More than 30% of what remained standing in 1993 has been destroyed in just the last 25 years (684,000 hectares or 31% remained in 1993 and 469,000 hectares or 21% remained in 2018).